aslavinska/project4/README.md

 The code example for layout and social media links was taken from Code Institute I think therefore I blog Project.
 The template for the Read.me file has been taked from Code Institute.
-Boot Strap Free template can be found here - [Template](https://startbootstrap.com/theme/business-casual)
+Boot Strap Free template can be found here - [Template](https://startbootstrap.com/theme/business-casual) Tutorial to add social media sign up can be found [here.](https://www.codesnail.com/google-authentication-in-django/) Tutorial to edit and remove posts can be found [here.](https://legionscript.medium.com/building-a-social-media-site-with-python-and-django-part-4-edit-delete-posts-add-comments-8e6ca1ef0441)

 ## Media
 All images in the blog and main pages were take from private Sailor Shushu official archives.
 All rights reserved.